Q (Star Trek): Television

 In the next episode, "Mercy", after Picard and Guinan have been arrested by an FBI agent, Q visits Guinan disguised as an agent, revealing that he is dying and that this whole scenario was just an attempt to give his life meaning.
 He leaves after saying humans are always stuck in the past, giving Picard inspiration to pry into the agent's past to persuade him to let them go.
 Q later visits Kore and gives her the permanent cure even though Soong did not fulfill his end of the bargain, allowing her to leave her home and escape her controlling father.
 The Borg Queen reveals the change that caused the dark future: In the original timeline, Renee found an alien life form on Europa, paving the way for the formation of the Federation.
 If Renee's flight is prevented, Dr. Adam Soong will eventually rise in power and become ruler of the world.

 In "Farewell," after the original timeline is restored, Picard leaves the skeleton key behind a loose brick in the wall for his younger self to find, then encounters Q in his home.
 Q notes that Picard had the chance to potentially save his mother and change his own future, but instead he chose to accept himself as he is and absolve himself of his guilt.
 Because Picard has chosen himself, perhaps now he will finally believe himself worthy of being chosen by someone else, and may even give himself the chance to be loved.
 Q repeats his earlier statement that this was about forgiveness: Picard's own forgiveness of himself.
 Q reminds Picard that all of the deaths caused by Q's alteration of the timeline have been fixed, apart from Tallinn and Elnor.
 However, Tallinn was always destined to die in every timeline, but thanks to Picard's intervention, Tallinn had been able to meet Renée in this one.
-Picard asks why Q had taken such an interest in him for over thirty years, and Q explains that he is dying alone and doesn't want that for Picard.
+Picard asks why Q had taken such an interest in him for over thirty years, and Q explains that he is dying alone and does not want that for Picard.
 As such, he had set it up so Picard could travel back in time and become unshackled from his past ("As I leave, I leave you free.")
 For once, Q had not been acting for some grander design, but simply because he cared about Picard and genuinely wanted to help his friend.